UsabilityEngineering/ux-portfolio-chodges7/journal/j03/readme.md

 <img src="../../assets/huds/ffxiv_mine.png" width="600">

-Some notes about my HUD are that I prefer the bigger map, I have more action bars than normal, and I like to keep all of the UI elements off the edges of the screen so that I can see action easily.
+Some notes about my HUD are that I prefer the optional bigger map, I have more action bars than normal, and I like to keep all of the UI elements off the edges of the screen so that I can see action easily.
 I also have a section on the bottom left of the screen which holds miscellaneous actions like jobs I can switch to and emotes.
 If I were to make myself into a **persona** then I would list some of my goals as follows:

 - Christian likes to know which skills are available to him
 - Christian sometimes doesn't care about the map, but will usually have the optional bigger map open rather than the always-on minimap